alphagov/smart-answers/README.md

 ## Technical documentation

-This is a Ruby on Rails application that contains:
+This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

-* A Rails application to serve Smart Answers
-* A DSL for creating Smart Answers
-* The Smart Answers that appear on GOV.UK
+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) or the local `startup.sh` script to run the app.
+Read the [guidance on local frontend development](https://docs.publishing.service.gov.uk/manual/local-frontend-development.html) to find out more about each approach, before you get started.

+If you are using GOV.UK Docker, remember to combine it with the commands that follow.
+See the [GOV.UK Docker usage instructions](https://github.com/alphagov/govuk-docker#usage) for examples.

 ### Smart Answer design